 Whilst Rovers were picking up awards on the field, the ‘zine earned recognition of its own, most notably second place in the sports category at the 2005 Emap Fanzine Awards.
 Unfortunately work and other commitments meant that Nathan and Lucy were no longer able to spare the time needed to produce the fanzine, and the pair stepped down as editors in 2011.
 So as to preserve the presence of a print fanzine at Doncaster long-term contributor Glen Wilson stepped in to take over as editor, starting with Issue 52 launched in April that year.
 Glen’s editorship has brought a number of respected national writers and editors to write for the fanzine, and has also seen popular STAND earn national acclaim.
 The fanzine was named FSF Awards’ fanzine of the year in 2016 and 2018, and was a runner-up in the same category in 2014 and 2017.

 All profits from popular STAND are donated to good causes, sports clubs or local charities in Doncaster.
-Since 2011 we have given away over £9,500 in donations to, among others, Rovers’ Incatrek NSPCC fundraiser, the Louey Jacob Sharp Foundation, Doncaster Foodbanks, DRASACS, Donmentia, and Doncaster Women’s Aid.
-We are also proud kit sponsors of Donny R’sonists iFC who have been representing Rovers just about as long as us, and sponsored a member of the Doncaster Rovers Belles squad for the 2013 and 2014 seasons.
+Since 2011 we have given away over £11,000 in donations to, among others, Rovers’ Incatrek NSPCC fundraiser, the Louey Jacob Sharp Foundation, Doncaster Foodbanks, DRASACS, Donmentia, and Doncaster Women’s Aid.
+We are also proud kit sponsors of Donny R’sonists iFC who have been representing Rovers just about as long as us, and currently sponsor the kit of Doncaster Rovers Belles midfielder Nadia Khan.

 This website exists to both continue awareness of the ‘zine between issues, but also try and offer a bit of reasoned and distanced opinion on all things Rovers online, something which can often be found lacking in the continuous digital rant that is the internet.